thephez/readme-dash-core/v0.14.1/Core Reference/P2P Network/InstantSend Messages.md

 *Added in protocol version 70214 of Dash Core*

-The [`clsig` message](core-ref-p2p-network-instantsend-messages#section-clsig) is used to indicate a successful ChainLock for the designated block height.
-The Chainlock ensures that no other blocks can replace the one with the indicated block hash.
-This determination is made by agreement of a long-living masternode quorum (LLMQ) which creates the BLS signature in the message.
+The [`clsig` message](core-ref-p2p-network-instantsend-messages#section-clsig) is used to indicate a successful ChainLock for the designated <<glossary:block height>>.
+The Chainlock ensures that no other <<glossary:blocks>> can replace the one with the indicated block hash.
+This determination is made by agreement of a <<glossary:Long-Living Masternode Quorum>> (LLMQ) which creates the BLS signature in the message.

 Once a [`clsig` message](core-ref-p2p-network-instantsend-messages#section-clsig) is received, clients must reject any other blocks for the indicated block height as described in [DIP8 (ChainLocks)](https://github.com/dashpay/dips/blob/master/dip-0008.md).
 This increases security by preventing reorganization of a block with a ChainLock (and all blocks below it).